breadcat/blog.minskio.co.uk/content/quotes.md

 >Hell is real.
 Heaven is not

 >Hello!
 I've just shot somebody and I did it on purpose.
 I said, I have murdered a man and I want to confess <!-- Last Action Hero -->

+>Here's to you, Nicola and Bart.
+Rest forever here in our hearts.
+The last and final moment is yours.
+That agony is your triumph. <!-- 	Joan Baez -->

 >Hesitation is defeat <!-- sekiro -->